How much can you earn by being a money lender

 Money lending can be a lucrative business if you do it right.

-• Some lenders may require additional collateral before agreeing to lend out funds.
-For example, if someone wants 10 million dollars worth of credit cards but only has 1 million dollars worth of property as collateral (or security).
-That bank won’t extend any credit unless other forms of security like personal guarantees or insurance policies are signed onto contracts, which means more paperwork work! * Lending out capital is risky because there’s no guarantee about whether people will pay back what they owe us–especially when interest rates go up after inflation hits harder than expected rates again next year once unemployment goes up even further due our slow economy growing faster than expected!
+- Some lenders require collateral before lending money.
+If someone wants $10 million in credit cards but only has $1 million in property as collateral (or security).
+That bank won’t lend without personal guarantees or insurance policies, which means more paperwork! * Lending capital is risky because we don’t know if people will pay us back—especially when interest rates rise after inflation hits harder than expected and again next year when unemployment rises even more due to our slow economy growing faster than expected!

 You can charge whatever interest rate you want if you’re a money lender.
 If the borrower’s credit is poor and they have no collateral, don’t feel bad charging 10 percent interest and earning $1,000 per month.